 You can find native species of bamboo growing on every continent in the world, except for Europe and, of course, Antarctica.
 But if you’re in Europe and you’re interested in growing bamboo, there’s no need to worry.
 Botanists and collectors started bringing bamboo from Asia and naturalizing it in Europe at least a couple hundred years ago.

-Although it’s not native to the continent, you can easily grow a great variety of bamboo species in Europe.
+Although it’s not native to the continent, you can easily grow many bamboo species in Europe.
 From Spain and Portugal in the south to Germany in the north, gardeners and farmers have proven the viability of these Asian and South American grasses throughout the Old World.
-Especially in the warmer climates, bamboo commonly grows as an ornamental and is even cultivated as a cash crop.
+Especially in warmer climates, bamboo commonly grows as an ornamental and is even cultivated as a cash crop.
 You can also find various species growing in arboretums and botanical gardens all across the continent.

 Non-native bamboo in Europe and North America